FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 ![](include/3DView_ProtectionZone.png)

 The protection zone is an area of the 3D space represented as a sphere around the listener head.
-On channel-based room, it is set up by default to fit the radius of the speaker arrangement.
-On non-channel based room (binaural or HOA), it is by default set to two meters.

-It is important to understand that we should not put a source inside this zone, as most of the pan law or spatialization strategies are incapable of creating the illusion that a sound source comes from in front of the speakers.
+It is important to understand that **we should not put a source inside this zone**, as most of the pan law or spatialization strategies are incapable of creating the illusion that a sound source comes from in front of the speakers.

-When a source is placed inside the protection zone, its distance will no more induce a drop of presence, meaning that the distance does not have any effect in this zone.
+When a source is placed inside the protection zone, **its distance will no more induce a drop of presence**, meaning that the distance does not have any effect in this zone.

 As its name implies, the protection zone exists to prevent weird behavior when sources are placed inside itself.
 Thus, in this case, you will notice that the presence vector turn red.
 This should warn you that what you see may not be related to what you hear.

+This protection zone is automatically set to a 4 meters width for binaural, HOA or for the channel-based pre-configured and normalized arrangements.
+4 meters matches the previous zone source radius of 2 meters and as well the default source distance of 2 meters.
+For custom speaker arrangements, **the protection zone is automatically defined to the furthest away speakers** and will be automatically adapted when selecting the new speaker arrangement.

-Two behaviors can happen when a source is inside the protection zone:
+Two behaviors can happen when a source is inside the protection zone and when the room is configured for a 3D capable stream type/speaker arrangement:
 - it can be replaced at the top of the sphere
 - it can be replaced being looked at a constant azimuth.

-This behavior is set by the “**source over listener head**” parameter, which is on by default.
+This behavior is set by the **Source over listener head** parameter, which is on by default.
+It is the legacy function where any source entering the zone follows the sphere of protection in elevation as it tries to enter.
+Thus, the source is processed at its elevated position.
+If disabled, the source will simply keep its elevation.
+In both cases, reaching the protection zone means the attenuation model based on the distance reaches its threshold.

 ## The presence of a source